How do I know how much equity I have?

 * **Your Estimated Equity: $200,000**

 Knowing your equity is important because it’s the wealth you have built in your home.
-This equity can potentially be tapped for major expenses, home improvements, or other financial goals through products like a cash-out refinance or a HELOC.
+This equity can be tapped for major expenses, home improvements, or other financial goals through products like a cash-out refinance or a HELOC.

 Got a question of your own?